yuvalmGS/gigaspaces-wiki-jekyll/xap97/leases-automatic-expiration.markdown

 The time at which a lease is scheduled for renewal is based on the expiration time of the lease, possibly adjusted to account for the latency of the renewal call.
 The configuration entry roundTripTime, which defaults to ten seconds, represents the total time to make the remote call.

-The following pseudocode was derived from the code which computes the renewal time.
+The following pseudo code was derived from the code which computes the renewal time.
 In this code, rtt represents the value of the roundTripTime:

 {% highlight java %}
   endTime = lease.getExpiration();